Table of Contents

-What I’ll share is real-life advice on how to help your mind in the early days, weeks and months as a new mom.
+Instead, I’ll share real-life advice on how to help your mind and body in the early days, weeks, and months as a new mom.

-We doubt ourselves and make out we’re the worst person if we shout or scream, tripping up over that loose piece of Lego that cuts deep into your heel.
+We doubt ourselves and think we’re the worst person if we shout or scream, tripping up over that loose piece of Lego that cuts deep into your heel.

 This can trigger mental health issues and mood disorders, which add to the stress that a new mother is facing.

-The important thing to realise is that *most* of how you feel is learned behaviour, based on untrue stories you’re telling yourself or experiences from the past that get dragged into the present.
+The important thing to realize is that *most* of how you feel is learned behavior based on untrue stories you’re telling yourself or experiences from the past that get dragged into the present.

-How you feel comes through repeating daily behaviour.
+How you feel comes through repeating daily thought habits.

 New Mum Survival Kit

-What I want to share is that as new moms, we’re vulnerable to low self-esteem because of the so-called ‘expert opinions’ of others and the influence of friends and family.
+I want to share, too, that as new moms, we’re vulnerable to low self-esteem because of the so-called ‘expert opinions’ of others and the influence of friends and family.

-It’s why we compare ourselves and think we’re doing things wrong all the time.
+It’s why we compare ourselves and think we’re always doing things wrong.

 New Parent Care Package